 In 1997, she was offered a position here in Morgantown in the new Health Effects Laboratory Division of NIOSH where she became the team leader of the Immunotoxicology research group.
 The group’s research focuses on the effects of chemical exposure on the immune system in the areas of allergy, autoimmunity and immune suppression.
 She holds an adjunct faculty position at West Virginia University in the Department of Immunology, Microbiology and Cell Biology where she continues to mentor graduate students.

-Jean graduated from med school WVU, retired from NIOSH in 2015, and is now very active in the management and training at CLAH.
+Jean graduated from WVU med school, retired from NIOSH in 2015, and is now very active in the management and training at CLAH.
 She continues to be extremely active in the community with several ongoing projects.

 Dr. Jesse Fallon grew up on a small farm in rural central Pennsylvania.
 He attended Penn State University for his undergraduate education where he met his wife, Katie.
 He went on to earn a Master’s degree in Animal and Veterinary Science from West Virginia University in 2004, and in 2008 he graduated from veterinary school at Virginia Tech with top honors.
 Dr. Fallon joined Cheat Lake Animal Hospital in 2009.
 He and Katie live in Cheat Lake with their daughters Laurel and Cora, two dogs, two horses, conure, and frog.

 Although he enjoys all aspects of veterinary medicine, Dr. Fallon is particularly interested in orthopedic and soft-tissue surgery.
 He has extensive experience in avian medicine, and has provided medical and surgical care for hundreds of species of birds, including falconry birds and birds from zoos and wildlife centers.
 His patients also include companion birds of all kinds, from parrots and cockatoos to chickens, ducks, and other fowl.